 This network of volunteer-run, not-for-profit organisations have collectively distributed millions of dollars’ worth of essential nursery equipment and children’s clothing to families in crisis.

-Operating in fifteen cities, in all 6 states and the ACT, the organisations share the belief that by reusing and recycling valuable nursery equipment like prams, cots and car seats, they give the community a way of sharing the joy of parenthood while making a major contribution to reducing landfill.
+Operating in fifteen cities, in all 6 states and the ACT, the organisations share the belief that by reusing and recycling valuable baby equipment like prams, cots and car seats, they give the community a way of sharing the joy of parenthood while making a major contribution to reducing landfill.

 “Our vision is a future where we waste less, share more and care for every baby and child.
 96% of everything we gave away last year was used, but excellent quality, and thoroughly cleaned and safety checked,” says CEO of Melbourne-based charity St Kilda Mums Jessica Macpherson OAM.

-United by their belief that every baby and child has the right to equipment and clothing that will keep them safe and comfortable, each organisation is run by locals for locals.
+hese non-profits are united by their belief that every baby and child has the right to equipment and clothing that will keep them safe and comfortable, each organisation is run by locals for locals.